-- 1. Course Repetitions: Repeated courses for which a grade of D or better has already been earned do not count as earned or as attempted credits toward the student's pace or maximum timeframe.
-Only the highest grade is included in the GPA calculation. - 2.
+- 1. Course Repetitions: Only those courses repeated successfully with a passing grade (C or above) count toward earned credits; however, all course grades (successful or unsuccessful) count as attempted credits toward the student's pace or maximum timeframe calculation.
+Only the highest grade earned is included in the GPA calculation. - 2.
 Drops: Courses dropped before the end of the add/drop period (first seven days of the trimester) are not included in the satisfactory progress calculations. - 3.
 Incompletes: Incomplete grades count as credits attempted and not completed credits, but do not impact the GPA. - 4.
-No Credit: No credit grades (NG) count as credits attempted and not completed credits, but they do not impact the GPA.

-- 5. Transfer Credits: All transfer credits are considered as both attempted and completed when calculating the pace rate and maximum timeframe.
+No Credit: No credit grades (NG) count as credits attempted and not completed credits, but they do not impact the GPA. - 5.
+Transfer Credits: All transfer credits are considered as both attempted and completed when calculating the pace rate and maximum timeframe.
 Transfer credits earned at external institutions and PLA credits are not calculated in the student's USAHS GPA. - 6.
 Withdrawals: Courses dropped by the student after the add/drop period are recorded as W grades and courses dropped by the institution due to student non-attendance for 14 or more days are recorded as WA grades, and while both are calculated as attempted but not completed credits, withdrawals do not impact the GPA.